-Snoozing crew raises specter of criminal charge in boat fire
+Boat fire wreckage taken to navy base for investigation

 The law was put in place to punish captains, engineers and pilots responsible for deadly steamboat accidents that killed thousands in the 19th century.

-A lawyer for Conception captain Jerry Boylan said he didn’t believe his client had spoken with the National Transportation Safety Board yet and declined to answer questions about what his client did the night of the tragedy.
+A lawyer for Conception captain Jerry Boylan said he didn’t believe his client had spoken with the NTSB yet and declined to answer questions about what his client did the night of the tragedy.

 “I would say that he’s emotionally devastated,” attorney Michael Lipman said.